 A DoFollow link, therefore, is simply the default link without any tags.
 When a search engine bot comes across a DoFollow link, it does attribute some PageRank value to the target link and gives you “link juice” to help you improve your search rankings.
 The best way to build backlinks like this and boost your SEO and results on the SERP is honestly: by generating interesting and engaging content that your readers and media outlets will want to share.
 You can also try guest blogging on relevant sites, producing content for others while at the same time generating traffic and backlinks to your site.

-The goal is to find a balance between NoFollow and DoFollow links when it comes to your digital marketing strategy.
-While Google does not attribute “link juice” to improve the PageRank of sites that are linked to with the NoFollow attribute, they still will count it as an outgoing link when it comes to the distribution of PageRank from your site.
+The goal is to find a balance between NoFollow and DoFollow links when it comes to your web development and digital marketing strategy.
+While Google does not attribute “link juice” to improve the PageRank of sites that are linked to with the NoFollow attribute, they still will count it as an outgoing link when it comes to the distribution of PageRank from your site and can still be a great source of referral traffic.
 The lower on your page the link with the NoFollow attribute is found, the less impact it will have.

 If you are going to be linking to sites that may be considered spam or otherwise untrusted, it’s important to use the NoFollow link.
 Search engine robots are not able to sign-up to post comments on your forum, so there’s no need for them to crawl your register or sign-up pages.